Fragile 3D Order in V$_{1-x}$Mo$_x$O$_2$

-Cuts from the 3D-$\Delta$PDF are shown in Fig. \ref{fft}a-f.
+Cuts from the 3D-$\Delta$PDF are shown in Fig. \ref{fft}a-d.
 The 17\% Mo phase again serves as a standard for usual 3D M1 ordering (Fig. \ref{fft}a), with long-range correlations along all crystallographic axes.
-This is in contrast to the unusual two-dimensional scattering observed in 19\% Mo (Fig. \ref{fft}b).
+This is in contrast to the unusual two-dimensionality observed in 19\% Mo (Fig. \ref{fft}b).
 In the latter, the strongest correlations fall along (110) and (1$\overline{1}$0) planes, as expected from the scattering rod orientations.
-The two crossed planes must be independent scattering from different regions that are twinned on the nanoscale.
-That is, some regions have strong correlations in the (110) direction and others have strong (1$\overline{1}$0) correlations, but not both.
-Otherwise, the cooperation of both correlation directions should give a 3D correlation, \textit{e.g.} sharp Bragg peaks.
-Within the planes of high intensity (Fig. \ref{fft}c-f), there are intense positive and negative peaks at integer points, [$u,u,w$], corresponding to correlations commensurate with the unit cell.
-There is also a quadrupolar feature of intensity centred at [$\frac{u}{2},\frac{u}{2},\frac{w}{2}$] positions (\textit{e.g.} vectors connecting cell corners to the body centres, and \textit{vice versa}).
-Weaker dipolar features are also observed around the points [$\frac{u}{3},\frac{u}{3},w$], [$-\frac{u}{3},-\frac{u}{3},w$], [$\frac{u}{6},\frac{u}{6},\frac{w}{2}$], and [-$\frac{u}{6},-\frac{u}{6},\frac{w}{2}$].

-Beyond the principal \{110\} planes, there are weaker planes of correlations that alternate with essentially zero intensity along the adjacent diagonals, except the first off-diagonal plane, which does show significant intensity (about one fifth the intensity of principal diagonal sites).
+The two crossed planes each come from different nanoscale domains that chose different ordering axes.